 Sometimes it’s fun to call up a few good friends and have a porch supper.
 Entertaining is one of the last and most wonderful rituals left in our technological, schedule-stressed lives.
 It allows us to simply slow down and enjoy an evening of good friends and conversation.

 Greet guests with a signature drink that can be prepared in advance.
+Hot weather calls for barbequed chicken and a cool drink.
 This one is cool and refreshing and always gets the party started.
 Stir it together in a glass pitcher and add ice to the glasses as the guests arrive.
 Pour over ice at the last minute.

 8 fresh mint leaves